 Keeping your gum tissue healthy will aid in preventing serious oral health issues.
 The gums can start to recede if they are not properly cared for, which could lead to concerns with the roots of the teeth becoming exposed.
-Dr. Scharf provides alloderm gum recession treatment in Long Island, New York.
+Dr. David R. Scharf provides alloderm gum recession treatment in Long Island, New York.
 Alloderm treatment focuses on reversing tissue loss.

 What Causes Gum Recession?